Top 5 3rd Quarter Trades of Pr - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Prism Advisors, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were Private Wealth Group, LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, JPMorgan U.S. Quality Factor ETF has a price-earnings ratio of 17.73 and a price-book ratio of 4.61.
+In terms of valuation, SPDR Portfolio S&P 500 ETF has a price-earnings ratio of 17.94 and a price-book ratio of 3.38.

-During the quarter, Prism Advisors, Inc. bought 262,749 shares of ARCA:CGXU for a total holding of 908,989.
-The trade had a 1.98% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $20.69.
+Private Wealth Group, LLC reduced their investment in ARCA:SPMD by 58,237 shares.
+The trade had a 2.86% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $42.23.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Capital Group International Focus Equity ETF has a price-book ratio of 2.24.
+In terms of valuation, SPDR Portfolio S&P 400 Mid Cap ETF has a price-earnings ratio of 11.64 and a price-book ratio of 1.97.

-Prism Advisors, Inc. reduced their investment in BATS:QUAL by 44,505 shares.
-The trade had a 1.88% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $116.43.
+Private Wealth Group, LLC reduced their investment in NAS:TDIV by 43,427 shares.
+The trade had a 2.7% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $50.61.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI USA Quality Factor ETF has a price-earnings ratio of 16.31 and a price-book ratio of 5.07.
+In terms of valuation, First Trust NASDAQ Technology Dividend Index Fund has a price-earnings ratio of 12.91 and a price-book ratio of 2.86.

-Prism Advisors, Inc. reduced their investment in BATS:EFAV by 69,386 shares.
-The trade had a 1.67% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $62.71.
+Private Wealth Group, LLC reduced their investment in ARCA:SPSM by 48,775 shares.
+The trade had a 2.17% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $37.72.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI EAFE Min Vol Factor ETF has a price-earnings ratio of 14.77 and a price-book ratio of 1.69.
+In terms of valuation, SPDR Portfolio S&P 600 Small Cap ETF has a price-earnings ratio of 10.45 and a price-book ratio of 1.54.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard FTSE Developed Markets ETF has a price-earnings ratio of 11.75 and a price-book ratio of 1.45.
+In terms of valuation, Consumer Staples Select Sector SPDR has a price-earnings ratio of 22.24 and a price-book ratio of 4.86.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.